yjs/yjs/INTERNALS.md

 an incremental document updates that allows clients to sync with each other.
 The update object is an Uint8Array that efficiently encodes `Item` objects and the delete set.
-* `state vector`: A state vector defines the know state of each user (a set of tuples `(client, clock)`).
+* `state vector`: A state vector defines the known state of each user (a set of tuples `(client, clock)`).
 This object is also efficiently encoded as a Uint8Array.